-- 7c.
-Foundation Allowance for Advanced Placement, Dual Credit, and International Baccalaureate Programs (WVC §18-9A-10): Step 7c provides an allowance for students enrolled in advance placement, dual credit, and international baccalaureate courses, based on one percent (1%) of the state average per pupil state aid multiplied by the number of students enrolled in such courses in each district. - 7d.
-Foundation Allowance for Debt Service (WVC §18-9A-10): Step 7d provides to the School Building Authority the amount of funds required to meet debt service requirements on revenue bonds issued by the authority prior to January 1, 1994. - 8.
+- 7e.
+Foundation Allowance for Debt Service (WVC §18-9A-10): Step 7e (formerly Step 7d prior to the passage of HB 4619 during the 2018 legislative session) provides to the School Building Authority the amount of funds required to meet debt service requirements on revenue bonds issued by the authority prior to January 1, 1994.
+Because all of the debt service requirements were met as of June 30, 2019, statute requires \$24 million to be deposited into the School Construction Fund annually. - 8.
 Total Basic Foundation Allowance (WVC §18-9A-3): The total basic foundation program allowance is the sum of the above seven allowances.
-The basic program allowance includes both the State's share and the local districts' share. - 9.
-Local Share (WVC §18-9A-11): Local share is a computation of each school district's projected regular levy property tax collections for the year.
+The basic program allowance includes both the State's share and the local districts' share. - Local Share (WVC §18-9A-11): Local share is a computation of each school district's projected regular levy property tax collections for the year.
 Projected excess levy tax collections are not included.
-Local share for the year was computed by multiplying the taxable assessed valuation of all property in the district for the current fiscal year as certified by the county assessor by 90% of the regular levy rates for the year as set by the Legislature and then deducting four percent (4%) as an allowance for discounts.

-exonerations, delinquencies, and reducing the amount further by the amount that is to be paid to the Assessor's Valuation Fund.
+Local share is computed by multiplying the taxable assessed valuation of all property in the district for the current fiscal year as certified by the county assessor by 85% (previously 90% prior to HB 206) of the regular levy rates for the year as set by the Legislature and then deducting four percent (4%) as an allowance for discounts, exonerations, delinquencies, and reducing the amount further by the amount that is to be paid to the Assessor's Valuation Fund.
+For the preliminary local share calculations prepared each December, the local share calculations are based on estimates provided by the West Virginia State Tax Department since the certificates of valuation from the county assessors are not yet available.

-The projected levy rates used for calculating local share for the year are: For Class I property - 19.40¢ per \$100 assessed valuation; for Class II property - 38.80¢ per \$100 assessed valuation; and for classes III and IV property - 77.60¢ per \$100 assessed valuation.
+The projected levy rates used for calculating local share for the year are: For Class I property - 19.40 ¢ per \$100 assessed valuation; for Class II property - 38.80 ¢ per \$100 assessed valuation; and for classes III and IV property - 77.60 ¢ per \$100 assessed valuation.